biobricks-ai/stitch/README.md

 ## Description

+STITCH, or 'Search Tool for Interacting Chemicals', is a comprehensive resource designed to provide an integrated overview of protein-small molecule interactions.
+It consolidates information scattered across various databases, scientific literature, and prediction methods into one unified platform.
+The database includes data on over 430,000 chemicals, making it a vast and versatile resource for researchers.

 STITCH is a database of known and predicted interactions between chemicals and proteins.
 The interactions include direct (physical) and indirect (functional) associations; they stem from computational prediction, from knowledge transfer between organisms, and from interactions aggregated from other (primary) databases.

 Genomic Context Predictions